 Why the Czech Republic?

-The Czech Republic (Czechia) is an Eastern European country in Europe, with about 30,452 square miles.
-It can fit inside of Oklahoma.
-It is the Western most country of Eastern Europe, and it would be appropriate to consider it Central Europe.
+The Czech Republic (Czechia) is a post-communistic country in Europe.
+It is the Western most country of what many consider Eastern Europe, and it would be appropriate to consider it Central Europe.
 The culture of the Czech Republic is very western as opposed to the rest of its eastern counterparts.
-Czechia was once part of the Soviet Union during the Cold War era, and the effects of the Soviets can be clearly seen.
-They are quiet and reserved people, likely due to that regime.
+Czechia was once occupied by the Soviet Union during the Cold War era, and the effects of the Soviets can be clearly seen.
+They tend to be a quiet and reserved people, likely due to that regime.
 They are one of the most irreligious people on the planet, and were the 3rd most atheist, only falling behind China and Japan.

 10.7 Million